aopal/aopal.github.io/README.md

 # aopal.ca

 My personal portfolio site.
-Currently hosted on Heroku with a simple Ruby/Sinatra backend.
-If it's slow to connect it's cause Heroku has to start the server again.
+Using Github Pages for now since hosting is overkill for a static site.

 [aopal.ca](http://www.aopal.ca)